Entav78/tailfinder/README.md

+# 🐾 Tailfinder – Pet Adoption App

+## Limitations of Adoption Requests (Frontend-only)

+Due to the lack of backend data persistence...

 ## Adoption request limitations

 Due to the lack of a backend with shared data persistence, adoption requests are handled using client-side state (Zustand).
 This means that: